delayfiction/delayfiction/src/data/posts/2019-05/witness.md

 Now, miracle of miracles, his prayers from those twenty years earlier had been answered that morning.
 With both hands, he picked up the baby.
 Covered with afterbirth, she was still connected to Tara, and he held her close to his heart.
 He dipped his right hand in the canal and very gently wiped her face.
 He took his turban off his head with the same damp hand and struggled to wrap it around the baby.
 He could see her heart pumping in her tiny body.
 He would make sure she survived.

-Enraptured, he spoke to Shahida.“You’re late, but you’re here.
+Enraptured, he spoke to Shahida.
+“You’re late, but you’re here.
 You should have told us you were coming.
 I would have done some preparation.
 I’ll get you a doll, a plastic one from the stalls at the shrine, one that looks just like you.”

 She no longer called to the disappearing star as he continued to talk to her.